KoganScherer37/Quality-of-Life-Capstone/README.md

 4. Now, I will now be analyzing unemployment rates for each city.

-5. Finally, I will be examining crime rates in order to determine which of these cities is theoretically the safest.
+5. Finally, I will be examining crime rates in order to determine which of these cities is statistically the safest.

 ### Data Sources